dirtybrie/stringbean/README.md

 | --- | --- |
 |stringbean 8 10000 | generate a random text with the length of 8, 10000 times |
 |stringbean 13 300 | generate a random text with the lengtrh of 13, 300 times |

-This is for linux distro's only,
-I'll have to throw in some exceptions for OS detection later<br/>

 ## Description